Biden tells donors: 'If Trump wasn’t running I’m not sure I’d be running. We cannot let him win'

 As of the last fundraising reporting deadline at the end of September, Biden and his party reported $91 million cash on hand.
 He is helped by the fact that as the party's leader he has entered into a joint fundraising agreement with the Democratic National Committee, as well as state parties, which enables him to receive a check from a single donor that is in the range of $1 million.

-Associated Press writers Brian Slodysko and Seung Min Kim in Washington contributed to this report.
+Associated Press writers Brian Slodysko, Seung Min Kim and Colleen Long in Washington contributed to this report.

 Credit: AP